cloudmesh/technologies/chapters/tech/appfog.md

 Cloudfoundry.org pushed the boundaries of platform-as-a-service by providing an open source tool set that developer could use.
-From developer point of view, AppFog has many infrastructures, lettering you choose them and give you portability of those infrastructure, as well as code [@O'Reilly].
+From developer point of view, AppFog has many infrastructures, lettering you choose them and give you portability of those infrastructure, as well as code [@www-OReilly-com].

 CenturyLink  has acquired AppFog to strengthen its subsidiary Savvis.
 The acquisition will enhance the Savvis Platform-as-a-Service and the data